Lochaline: Local attractions

 The village is popular with divers, as it is close to the wrecks of the Sound of Mull, with several charter boats available locally.

 Kiel Church

 Set in trees overlooking the Sound of Mull, Kiel Church with a graveyard is one mile away from Lochaline.
 The interior of the 19th-century church is plain with a braced timber roof.
 More than 17 medieval carved gravestones are displayed in the church.
 They are a reminder of the late medieval flowering of Gaelic culture associated with the Lordship of the Isles.
 Designs include swords, ships and hunting scenes.

-Other fragments of medieval stones lay in the graveyard, including a six hundred-year-old cross.
+Other fragments of medieval stones lay in the graveyard, including a six-hundred-year-old cross.

-Kile takes its name from Cille Choluimchille, the religious cell or monastery of St Columba 'Of the Church' who travelled through Northern Scotland in the 6th-century A.D. with news of the Christian gospel and who built the first church here, as the tradition has it.
+Kiel takes its name from Cille Choluimchille, the religious cell or monastery of St Columba 'Of the Church' who travelled through Northern Scotland in the 6th-century A.D. with news of the Christian gospel and who built the first church here, as the tradition has it.